 Which Stores Offer the Lowest Prices for Organic Food?

 But buying organic means paying a lot more for food.
-The market basket we used to shop local grocery chains and stores included 25 fresh produce and 33 meat and dairy products.
-When we survey stores for their prices for produce, meat, and many of our dairy items at grocery stores, we seek the lowest-priced items available, which often are non-organic products.
-But when we looked for organic-only options, we found striking price differences: Overall, organic products cost a staggering 83 percent more than their non-organic counterparts.
+The market basket we used to shop local grocery chains and stores included 25 fresh produce and 37 meat and dairy products.
+When we survey stores for their prices for produce, meat, and many of our dairy items, we seek the lowest-priced items available, which often are nonorganic products.
+But when we looked for organic-only options, we found striking price differences: Overall, we found organic products at local grocery stores cost 57 percent more than their nonorganic counterparts.

-The figure below indicates how the Twin Cities area chains and stores we surveyed compare for their prices for organic produce, meat, and dairy products.
-The $67 score in the produce column for Fresh Thyme Farmers Market means that its prices at the store we surveyed for organic produce were about 23 percent cheaper than the average prices for the comparable organic produce items at all stores we surveyed.
-The $107 score for Hy-Vee means that its prices for organic produce were about seven percent higher than average.
+The table below indicates how the Twin Cities area chains and stores we surveyed compare for their prices for organic produce, meat, and dairy products.
+The $90 score in the organic produce column for Whole Foods means that its prices at the store we surveyed for organic produce were about 10 percent cheaper than the average prices for the comparable organic produce items at all stores we surveyed.
+The $112 score for Cub means that its prices for organic produce were about 12 percent higher than average.

 Know that while buying and eating organic likely does lessen the impact of agriculture on the environment, the most environmentally friendly approach is probably to eat less meat (or none); minimize purchases of highly processed and packaged food; as much as possible eat what’s in season; and whenever possible buy products grown or raised locally that didn’t have to be shipped a long distance.